 Python While Loop

-In this tutorial, we shall learn how to write a while loop in Python program, and some the scenarios where while loop is used, with the help of example programs.
+In this tutorial, we learn how to write a while loop in Python program, and some of the scenarios where while loop is used, with the help of examples.

 In the following Python program, we will use while loop and print numbers from 0 to 3.

 n = 4 i = 1 while i <= n: print(i) i+=1

 1 2 3 4

 Let us analyze this example.
 We have used i and n in the boolean expression.
 During the loop, n remains constant and i kind of changes with every loop iteration.
 So, for every iteration, i increments and reaches a value where the boolean expression becomes

 false and the control comes out to the loop.

 Programmer has to take care that the while loop breaks at some point in the execution.
 Else, it may iterate indefinitely, which may not be desired all the times.